 If you use another server, install WireGuard and enable IP forwarding.

 Next, we install WireGuard on our home server as well.
 As mentioned before, I use a Raspberry Pi for this demo.
 I already have Raspbian Stretch Lite installed on the Pi and follow the instructions from this tutorial for the WireGuard installation: https://github.com/adrianmihalko/raspberrypiwireguard

-Open a SSH connection to both machines.
-WireGuard utilizes public/private cryptography and we need to create a key pair on each machine and then exchange the public keys.
+Open an SSH connection to both machines.
+WireGuard utilizes public/private cryptography, and we need to create a key pair on each machine and then exchange the public keys.